Methods

 – Connecting to research by staff.

-of the teams is structured by the following steps.
+2. The Interdisciplinary Process of the teams is structured in the following ways.

 • Charrettes